MidAmerica Plastic Surgery: Ryan Diederich, MD

-A Modified MOHS procedure is completed in the office as an outpatient procedure.
+A modified Mohs procedure is completed in the office as an outpatient procedure.
 First, the skin cancer is identified and local anesthetic is used to numb the area.
 The cancer is then surgically removed and sent to the lab down the hall to be examined by a board-certified pathologist; this process takes about 30 minutes.
-Microscopic examination reveals if all of the skin cancer has been excised.
+Microscopic examination reveals if all of the skin cancer has been removed.
 If the margins are clear, the procedure is over.
 However, if the margins reveal residual cancer, more tissue is removed.
 This process is repeated until clear margins are achieved.
 Once the skin cancer is completely removed, the provider will decide the best way to close the wound.
 The goal of a modified Mohs procedure is to completely remove the skin cancer and leave as much healthy tissue as possible.

 Before Your Skin Cancer Removal Procedure